CDCgov/SDP-Vocabulary-Service/README.md

 ### Prerequisites

-The SDP Vocabulary Service requires: Ruby (version 2.3 or later), bundler (version 1.13.6 or later), Node.js (version 5.5 or later), Postgres (version 9.6 or later) and optionally Elasticsearch (version 5.3.1 or later), Chrome (version 59 or later), and ChromeDriver (version  2.30 or later).
+The SDP Vocabulary Service requires: Ruby (version 2.3 or later), bundler (version 1.13.6 or later), Yarn (version 0.27 or later), Node.js (version 5.5 or later), Postgres (version 9.6 or later) and optionally Elasticsearch (version 5.3.1 or later), Chrome (version 59 or later), and ChromeDriver (version  2.30 or later).

 #### Ruby >= 2.3
 - We recommend using rbenv to install Ruby on Linux and MacOS: [Rbenv Installation Instructions](https://github.com/rbenv/rbenv#installation)
 - Otherwise, install Ruby: [Ruby Installation Instructions](https://www.ruby-lang.org/en/documentation/installation/)

 #### Bundler >= 1.13.6
 - The gem command should be available after installing Ruby

 ```
 gem install bundler
 ```

+#### Yarn >= 0.27.5
+- Homebrew can be used on Mac, for linux or windows the installation commands can be found [on the official yarn docs](https://yarnpkg.com/lang/en/docs/install/#linux-tab)

 #### Node.js >= 5.5
 - Please be careful if you are using a package manager to install Node.js on Linux, as the repositories often have versions that are too old